philthephatman/awesome-hacking-lists/hackwith.md

 ## Makefile

 - [awesome-web-scraping](https://github.com/lorien/awesome-web-scraping) - List of libraries, tools and APIs for web scraping and data processing.
-The project is moved to http://opendir.io

 ## OCaml